JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 **LMTR** and **LM** require the fewest function evaluations, but incur many Jacobian–vector products, and are the slowest.
 Note that here, **LMTR** achieves the lowest objective value.

-# Conclusion

-The experiments show the applicability of the solvers implemented in [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl).

 Ongoing research aims to reduce the number of proximal evaluations.